Will the Miami Dolphins win the 2027 NFL league championship?

 FAQ

-A: If it becomes impossible for the Miami Dolphins to win the 2027 NFL league championship under the NFL's own rules - for example, if they are eliminated at any stage of the playoffs - this market resolves to "No" at that point.
+A: The moment it becomes impossible for the Miami Dolphins to win the 2027 NFL league championship under official NFL rules - for example, if they are eliminated at any stage of the playoffs - this market resolves to "No" immediately.

-Q: What if the championship game is cancelled or delayed?
+Q: What happens if the 2027 NFL championship game is cancelled or delayed?

-A: If the 2027 NFL league championship game is cancelled, postponed beyond March 31, 2027 ET, or no winner is declared within that timeframe for any reason, the market resolves to "Other" rather than "Yes" or "No".
+A: If the championship game is cancelled, or postponed past March 31, 2027 ET, or no winner is declared within that window for any reason, the market resolves to "Other" rather than "Yes" or "No".

 What traders are saying